Public Health England (PHE) is now releasing a rolling 7 day case total for every Medium Super Output Area (MSOA) in the

 If you are interested in the stories behind the data, or term time residence data for Scotland, do have a look at my earlier article.

 MSOA daily dashboard (Wales)

-Last updated 23 June 2021, based on the most recent available data for the last 7 days of cases.
+Last updated 12 September 2021, based on the most recent available data for the last 7 days of cases.
 Public Health Wales seem to be updating these figures less often, so check the dates in the data at the top of the graph.

 This visualisation is based on data from Public Health Wales (PHW), available via its own tableau visualisation.
 As with the dashboard for England I have added the HESA/Jisc student residence data for 2018-19 and locations for campuses where higher education is available.